flash62au/EngineDriver_Home/docs/operation/operation.rst

     :align: right
     :scale: 50%

-  If enabled, the ``Emergency Stop`` button on the Action Bar will attempt to stop all the locos on all the Throttles controlled by your device / phone as quickly as possible.
+  If enabled, the :guilabel:`Emergency Stop` button on the Action Bar will attempt to stop all the locos on all the Throttles controlled by your device / phone as quickly as possible.

   It *does not* stop locos controlled by other people / controllers.

   .. note::
     :class: note-ed-hidden-title

     See the `Emergency Stop button?
-Preference on the Preferences page <../configuration/preferences.html#emergency-stop-button>`_ for more information on enabling the ``Emergency Stop`` button.
+Preference on the Preferences page <../configuration/preferences.html#emergency-stop-button>`_ for more information on enabling the `Emergency Stop` button.

   **Pause button**